Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 PK-parameters for selected outputs of population simulations are shown in two ways:

-1. Aggregated PK Values are calculated from aggregated curve being analyzed
+1. Individual PK Values are calculated for all individuals within the range being analyzed and the median is presented
-2. Individual PK Values are calculated for all individuals within the range being analyzed and the median is presented
+2. Aggregated PK Values are calculated from aggregated curve being analyzed

 Globally calculated PK-parameters are always calculated for all individuals with the median being presented

-By clicking on **Export to Excel**®\*\*...\*\* the calculated PK-parameters (including the simulated concentration-time profiles) can be exported to MS Excel® format.
+By clicking on **Export to Excel**® the calculated PK-parameters (including the simulated concentration-time profiles) can be exported to MS Excel® format.

 ## Running and analyzing a population simulation‌